stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/value_model.md

 ```

 Each of these two ValueModels can use an off-the-shelf
-``StringWidget`` View, agnostic of the actual nature of the ``Customer`` model and
+``StringWidget`` View, agnostic of the actual nature of the
-retrieving/modifying data through the ValueModel interface.
+``Customer`` model and retrieving/modifying data through the
+Value Model interface.